OpenMDAO/OpenMDAO-Framework/docs/complex/iteration.rst

 Summary: Using the Iteration Hierarchy
 =======================================

-This tutorial
+This tutorial introduced the iteration hierarchy, a powerful concept which allows you to form arbitrarily complex process models.
+Some of the key points are summarized here:

  ::

+   * The top driver in an assembly is always called "driver"
+   * An assembly can contain multiple drivers
    * Every driver has a workflow
-   * The top driver in an assembly is always called 'driver'
-   * An assembly can contain multiple drivers
    * Workflows can contain multiple components (assemblies, drivers)
    * A component instance can appear in multiple workflows
    * Execution order in a workflow is infered from the data connections